get-salt-AI/SaltAI-Web-Docs/docs/index.md

 - Collaborate: Share your workflows with team members for feedback and collaborative improvement.

-## Next Steps
+## Need Help?

-- Explore our comprehensive [Node Library](https://docs.getsalt.ai/md/) to discover all available functionalities.
+- Join our [Discord](https://discord.gg/saltai) Community to connect with other developers and get support.
-- Join our [discord Community](https://discord.gg/saltai) to connect with other developers and get support.
+- Explore our comprehensive [Node Documentation](https://docs.getsalt.ai/md/) to discover all of the nodes available on the platform.